BioPhoton/ngRe/README.md

 **Included Features:**
 - binding is always present. (`*ngIf="{}"` normally effects it)
-- it takes away the multiple usage of the `async` pipe
+- it takes away the multiple usages of the `async` pipe
-- propper handling of null and undefined falues
+- propper handling of null and undefined values
 - removes state slices if bound observable completes or errors
-- a option to disable scheduling over `AnimationFrameScheduler` (on by default)
+- an option to disable scheduling over `AnimationFrameScheduler` (on by default)
-- controlles change detection and therefore can run zone-less
+- control change detection and therefore can run zone-less

 ## Observable Life Cycle Hooks